The

 a great earthquake struck off the southern coast of the island

-of Sumatra on Wednesday, killing at least 9 people and generating
+of Sumatra, killing at least 9 people and generating

 a relatively small tsunami.
 Two other major earthquakes struck